xray-imaging/globus/readme.rst

         Creates a globus.conf default file

     globus user_init
-        Reads the PV data, creates a DM experiment, and adds users from the proposal to the experiment
+        Reads the PV data, creates a DM experiment, and adds users from the proposal to the DM experiment

     globus dirs
         Checks for directories on the analysis and detector computers and creates them, as needed